-What's the average cost of a Medigap plan in Florida?
+What's the cost of a Medigap plan in Florida?

-Additional information was sourced from AM Best to assess financial strength, the NAIC to access the rate of complaints and Medicare.gov for general coverage details.
+Other information was sourced from AM Best to assess financial strength, the NAIC to assess the rate of complaints and Medicare.gov for general coverage details.

 |5.0 (top rating)||Over 75% fewer complaints than typical|